 MSCI 501L - Fundamentals of Marine Science Lab.
-Fall (1) Mr. Tang, Staff
+Fall (1) Tang, Staff

 A hands-on introduction to lab and field methods commonly used in marine science.
 The course will include exercises from the fields of biological, chemical, geological and physical oceanography.
-Lab exercises are designed to complement lectures in MSCI 501, and prepare students for MSCI 502.
-Sample collection and analysis will be emphasized with additional focus on data analysis and interpretation.
+Lab and field exercises are designed to complement lectures in MSCI 501, and prepare students for MSCI 502.
+Additional emphasis will be placed on data analysis, interpretation and presentation.
 Required of all students unless exemption is approved by the Dean of Graduate Studies upon recommendation by the course coordinator.

 MSCI 502 - Coastal and Estuarine Processes, Issues and Investigations.
-Spring (3) Ms. Bronk, Ms. Fabrizio, Ms. Harris, Mr. Taylor
+Spring (3) Bronk, Fabrizio, Harris, Taylor